MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/aks/storage.md

 - **Shared application data**.
 For shared application data that requires high performance, use either [Azure NetApp Files](/azure/azure-netapp-files/) or the *premium* tier of [Azure Files](/azure/storage/files/).
 For shared configuration data that requires only limited performance, use the *standard* tier of Azure Files.

 - **Bandwidth for application & storage requests**.
 Ensure that your nodes have sufficient network bandwidth to handle both application requests and storage requests.
-Storage traffic goes over the network stack, whether the transfers use SMB or NFS.
+Storage traffic goes over the network stack, whether the protocol for transfers is Server Message Block (SMB) or NFS.

 - **Low latency, high IOPS**.
 If your application needs consistently low latency that's coupled with high I/O operations per second (IOPS) and high throughput to run your own databases and messaging applications on Kubernetes, use disks for storage.
 For the best performance, consider using [Azure Premium SSD](/azure/virtual-machines/disks-types#premium-ssds), [Azure Premium SSD v2](/azure/virtual-machines/disks-types#premium-ssd-v2), or [Azure Ultra Disk Storage](/azure/virtual-machines/disks-types#ultra-disks).